Soccer world mourns as Argentina great Maradona dies aged 60 | Sports-Games

 But the other side of Maradona surfaced in the 1994 World Cup in the United States, where he was sent home after failing a doping test.
 His last goal for Argentina came in that tournament against Greece in Boston and he celebrated by screaming angrily into a television camera.

 Pele, the Brazilian footballer who is considered one of the only players to have come close to Maradona's skill level, was quick to pay tribute to the Argentine.
-"Certainly, one day we'll kick a ball together in the sky above," he said in a brief statement provided to Reuters by a representative.
+"Certainly, one day we'll kick a ball together in the sky above," he said.

 "Today I say goodbye to a friend and the world says goodbye to an eternal genius," he said.
 "One of the best ever.
 An unparalleled magician.
 He leaves too soon, but leaves a legacy without limits and a void that will never be filled.
 Rest in peace, ace.
 You will never be forgotten."